alessandromemmola/reindexme/README.md

 ReIndexMe helps website owners, developers, and small businesses submit URLs for indexing and reindexing workflows through a lightweight public interface.

-ReIndexMe is a production tool actively maintained and deployed in real-world usage.
+ReIndexMe is a production tool actively maintained in real-world usage.

 ---